Please send stories as plain text or HTML. We will try to convert MS Word and other word processor documents to text.

 Nifty provides an effective platform to market and promote GLBT erotica eBooks.
 Nifty has a large readership that represents the target market for erotica eBook authors.

-Authors can test plots and characters to discover which ones generate a strong, positive reaction, develop a draft of the story on Nifty, and promote published eBooks.
-When the story has crystallized, it can be removed temporarily from Nifty, published as an eBook, and when eBook sales tail off, re-publish the final version of the story on Nifty and promote the next published eBook.
+Authors can test plots and characters ("workshop") to discover which ones generate a strong, positive reaction, develop a draft of the story on Nifty, and simultaneously promote previously published eBooks.
+When the new story has crystallized, it can be removed temporarily from Nifty, published as an eBook, and when eBook sales tail off, re-publish the final version of the story on Nifty and promote the next published eBook.
 Books containing collections of stories can be serialized on Nifty to create multiple opportunities to connect with potential customers.

 Authors also can include links to web pages, forums and chat rooms to promote the author's own brand identity and works.

 Nifty promotes books published by its authors on the front page announcements.

 Legal stuff: Authors retain all ownership, copyright and other interests and rights to and title to their submitted works but by submitting a work, the author grants the Nifty Archive a non-exclusive, worldwide, royalty-free, perpetual, and non-cancellable license to use, modify, alter, edit copy, reproduce, display, make compilations of and distribute the work throughout our Website.
 (If this is unacceptable, please contact us to discuss your concern.
 If you wish to use Nifty for temporary marketing and promotion of your works, please make specific arrangements ahead of time.)

 Authors may license their stories to other publishers, but that does not revoke the license granted to the Nifty Archive.
 Authors may reclaim the license granted to Nifty by replacing a story with an equivalent story appropriate for display in the Nifty Archive, or by making a contribution to the Nifty Archive of equal value in another form.